davestephens/ansible-nas/website/docs/getting-started/external-access.md

 Simply set `traefik_enabled: true` in your `all.yml`.
 By default it listens on ports 80 and 443, but doesn't route any traffic.

+Ensure you set the relevant environment variables for your DNS provider in `traefik_environment_variables`.
+More info at https://doc.traefik.io/traefik/https/acme/.

 ## Router Configuration

 You need to map ports 80 and 443 from your router to your Ansible-NAS box.